Finite group actions and cyclic branched covers of knots in $\mathbf{S}^3$: Proof of Theorem

 \demo

-By hypothesis $M$ is a cyclic cover of $S^3$ branched over a knot, so it is orientable and a rational homology sphere by Remark~\ref{rem:coverings}.
+By hypothesis $M$ is a cyclic cover of $\S^3$ branched over a knot, so it is orientable and a rational homology sphere by Remark~\ref{rem:Qsphres}.
 Notably, $M$ cannot be $\S^1 \times \S^2$ nor a Euclidean manifold, except for the Hantzsche-Wendt manifold, see \cite[Chap.
 8.2]{Or}.
 In particular, since $M$ is prime it is also irreducible.

 Consider a hyperelliptic rotation $\psi$ on $M$ of odd prime order $p$ and let $K$ be the image of $Fix(\psi)$ in the quotient $\S^3= M/\psi$ by the action of $\psi$.
-The knot $K$ must be hyperbolic or a torus knot, otherwise its exterior would be toroidal and have a non-trivial JSJ-collection of essential tori which would lift to a non trivial JSJ-collection of tori for $M$, since the order of $\psi$ is $p >2$ (see \cite{JS,J} and \cite{BS}).
+The knot $K$ must be hyperbolic or a torus knot, otherwise its exterior would be toroidal and have a non-trivial JSJ-collection of essential tori which would lift to a non-trivial JSJ-collection of tori for $M$, since the order of $\psi$ is $p >2$ (see \cite{JS,J} and \cite{BS}).
 By the orbifold theorem (see \cite{BoP}, \cite{CHK}), the cyclic branched cover with order $p \geq 3$ of a hyperbolic knot is hyperbolic, with a single exception for $p = 3$ when $K$ is the the figure-eight knot and $M$ is the Hantzsche-Wendt Euclidean manifold.
-But then, by the orbifold theorem and the classification of $3$-dimensional christallographic groups, $\psi$ is the unique, up to conjugacy, Euclidean hyperelliptic rotation on $M$, see for example \cite{Dun}, \cite{Z2}.
+But then, by the orbifold theorem and the classification of $3$-dimensional christallographic groups, $\psi$ generates the unique, up to conjugacy, Euclidean hyperelliptic cyclic subgroup of $Diff^+(M)$, see for example \cite{Dun}, \cite{Z1}.